AbdulRahman7862/gemups-ui/GUEST_USER_INITIALIZATION_FIX.md

 1. **New User Test**:
    - Clear browser storage
    - Visit the website
-   - Should automatically get guest user initialized
+   - Should automatically get guest user initialized and stay on proxy page

 2. **Returning Guest User Test**:
    - Visit the website as a guest user
    - Close browser and return later
-   - Should automatically log in as the same guest user
+   - Should automatically log in as the same guest user and stay on proxy page

 3. **Manual Guest Login Test**:
    - Go to `/signin` or `/signup`